bengott/meteor-avatar/README.md

 The package exports a global `Avatar` object which has a property named `options` (also an object).
 If defined (e.g. from a startup config file in your app), these options override default functionality.

   - `emailHashProperty`: This property on the user object will be used for retrieving gravatars (useful when user emails are not published)
   - `defaultAvatarUrl`: This will replace the standard default avatar URL.
-It can be a relative path (e.g. '/images/defaultAvatar.png')
+It can be a relative path (e.g. 'images/defaultAvatar.png')
-  - `gravatarDefault`: Gravatar default option to use (overrides default avatar).
+  - `gravatarDefault`: Gravatar default option to use (overrides default avatar URL).
 Options are available at: https://secure.gravatar.com/site/implement/images/#default-image

 Example usage:
 ```